 Neither City of Oakland Nor A’s Had Made Significant Progress

-Just prior to that point, the A’s and the City of Oakland has made no progress in either completing drawings for the Howard Terminal Ballpark (the A’s problem), or establishing the Enhanced Infrastructure Financing District (EIFD – for tax increment financing) (the City of Oakland’s problem).
+Just prior to that point, the A’s and the City of Oakland had made no progress in either completing drawings for the Howard Terminal Ballpark (the A’s problem), or establishing the Enhanced Infrastructure Financing District (EIFD – for tax increment financing) (the City of Oakland’s problem).

 In the Zennie62 YouTube July 6th, 2021 livestream interview, Dave Kaval, the A’s President, said with all clarity that getting the TIF zone done was a major piece of the Howard Terminal Ballpark fiscal puzzle.
 Kaval also said that it was the slow pace of the project compared to the organization’s new facilities needs and timing that caused the team and Major League Baseball to decide to focus more seriously on Las Vegas.
 This one:

-The July meeting with the County of Alameda was a good first start (even if the project manager gave a less than stellar presentation) but it, and a later meeting in September 2021 were supposed to green-light the EIFD process, and that did not happen.
 Rather than echo its displeasure with a press release, the A’s did so with money.
 They took an option on Las Vegas Festival Grounds land, and it was revealed that Dave Kaval had met with a number of Las Vegas and Carson City, Nevada officials, including Las Vegas Convention and Visitors Bureau President and CEO Steve Hill, Guy Hobbs, the master creator of the bond issue that was the catalyst for the Raiders move from Oakland to Las Vegas, and Phil Ruffin, the billionaire owner of Treasure Island Hotel and Casino.

 At that point, the A’s made it clear they were moving out of Oakland and to Las Vegas.
 For the A’s and Mayor League Baseball, the handwriting that they could not get a deal done in Oakland in a timely fashion was being written on the wall and before their very eyes.
 Oakland Mayor Libby Schaaf, the A’s best and most powerful political ally in the Howard Terminal Ballpark affair, was being termed out, and the future prospects of getting the deal done weren’t promising.